Your IP:

 Second, while the app itself isn’t malicious, does it come with any privacy issues?
 Let’s break it down:

-• Social media sites are inherently more invasive of users’ privacy than other websites.
+• Social media sites are inherently more invasive of users’ privacy than other websites, raising questions about TikTok safety.

 • TikTok collects the same (vast) amount of user data as Facebook/Meta and other platforms.